Tobanp/av-guidance/operationreqs.md

 ### Drivers
-For SAE Levels 2 and 3:
+For SAE Levels 2 and below:
-The (agency/manufacturer/reseller) shall provide the operator with information about the levels of automation for specific vehicles
+The (agency/manufacturer/reseller) shall provide the operator with information about the levels of automation for specific vehicles, if any.
-The operator shall understand their responsibilities for each level of automation For SAE Levels 3 and lower (2 and lower):
+The operator shall understand their responsibilities for each level of automation
-The operator must hold a valid driving license in the United States The operator is responsible for safe operation of the vehicle The operator is required to follow state traffic laws The operator is required to follow laws for licensed drivers created by the Department of

 ### Licensing
 The operator must monitor the operation of the vehicle The operator must be immediately available to perform the driving task when requested or the lower level automated system disengages

 #### For SAE Level 3:
-The operator is the individual who engages the autonomous driving capabilities of the vehicle The operator must hold a valid driving license in Washington State The operator shall be trained to safely operate the vehicle in autonomous driving mode The operator is responsible for safe operation of the vehicle The operator is required to follow traffic laws, except the follow:
+The operator is the individual who engages the autonomous driving capabilities of the vehicle The operator must hold a valid driving license in Washington State The operator shall be trained to safely operate the vehicle in autonomous driving mode The operator is responsible for safe operation of the vehicle The operator is required to follow traffic laws, except the following:
 The operator does not need to keep their hands on the steering wheel of the vehicle.
-The operator may use a cellular device as long as they are still able to safely monitor the operation of the vehicle.
+The operator may use a cellular device as long as they do not undertake action which would restrict their ability to resume control within a reasonable period.

 #### For SAE levels 4 and 5:
 The operator is the individual who engages the autonomous driving capabilities of the vehicle The operator does not need to be in the vehicle during operation